StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/export-data-observables.md

 1. [Locate the observable](../search-for-cases/find-an-observable.md) you want to download.

-2. In the observable details, select :fontawesome-solid-ellipsis:.
+2. In the observable, select :fontawesome-solid-ellipsis:.

 3. Select **Copy data**.